MediaArea/MediaConch_SourceCode/Documentation/REST.md

 * kind:        string containing the policy kind ("UNKNOWN" or "XSLT")
 * type:        string containing the policy operator (optional; value: "and", "or"; default is "and")
 * is_system:   boolean set to true if it is a system policy
+* is_public:   boolean set to true if it is a public policy
 * description: string containing the name of the policy (optional)
 * children:    list of children of the policy (sub-policies, rules)